 What It Means

-The new code clarifies the definition of burnout – the previous version described it as “vital exhaustion” and categorized it as “problems related to life management difficulty”.
+The new code clarifies the diagnosis of work burnout – the previous version described it as “vital exhaustion” and categorized it as “problems related to life management difficulty”.
 This brief and vague term described stress that encompassed someone’s life as a whole, and implied the problem was with the person.
 Now, it’s recognized that excessive stress specific to demands in the workplace is a problem warranting attention.
 It now points to the environment, not the person as the source of the trouble.

 While it’s not a medical diagnosis in and of itself, it is categorized as a “condition that influences health status or contact with health services.”
 This means work burnout can make you sick and/or cause you to seek medical attention for physical or emotional symptoms.